The QueryTracker.net Blog is part of QueryTracker.net. Learn more About the QT Blog Team or Subscribe to our Feed!

 The problem Purtill faces and the problem Skipper Dan faces, and the problem that I was facing, is not our lack of success but our inability to recognize it when it comes.

 To put a finer point on it, our problem is the way we define success.
-Right now there are over 300 million Americans, and there are only six "big" publishers, but how many writers are defining success as landing a deal with one of those "big six"?
-It's the same with acting, with music: we've narrowed the peak of the mountain so much that very few are going to stand on it, but that doesn't render everyone on the slopes failure.
+Right now there are over 300 million Americans, and there are only five "big" publishers, but how many writers are defining success as landing a deal with one of those "big five"?
+It's the same with acting, with music: we've narrowed the peak of the mountain so much that very few are going to stand on it, but that doesn't render everyone on the slopes a failure.

 I've received letters from people who found my stories life-changing.
 I'm not making that up, and even saying it makes me uncomfortable, but the whole topic of failure is uncomfortable so I'm doing it anyhow.
 One reader tweeted that she named her son after one of my characters; another reader nearly got her grandson named after one of my characters until the child's father stepped in.
 I've had readers use my stories to engage in discussions about the Divine, the world, and human nature, and they've opened up to new possibilities because of something I wrote.
 But my agent couldn't sell my last novel and my next isn't yet on submission: so am I a failure?
 Or is my definition of success skewed to something well-nigh impossible to achieve?